Run restore#

 Step 4 - Options#

-In the Restore to client you can select a destination Client where files will be restored.
-By default there is selected the same Client as the backup Client.
+Restore to Client: Choose the target client where the files will be restored.
+By default, this is the same client from which the backup was taken.

 Step 5 - Run#